pagkly/Zed/Investopedia4/How Subrogation Works.md

 ### Key Takeaways

--   Subrogation is a term describing a legal right held by most insurance carriers to legally pursue a third party that caused an insurance loss to the insured.
+-   Subrogation is a term describing a legal right held by most insurance carriers to legally pursue a [[Third Party|third party]] that caused an insurance loss to the insured.
 -   Subrogation makes obtaining a settlement under an insurance policy go smoothly.
-In most cases, an individual’s insurance company pays its client’s claim for losses directly, then seeks reimbursement from the other party, or his insurance company.
+In most cases, an individual’s insurance company pays its client’s claim for losses directly, then seeks [[Reimbursement|reimbursement]] from the other party, or his insurance company.
 -   Subrogation is most common in an auto insurance policy but also occurs in property/casualty and healthcare policy claims.

 ## Special Considerations